How you can make your mark

 - Procedure: All you need to do to apply for a job is to complete the online application form and send it to us along with your CV and cover letter.
 As soon as you have sent your application, you will receive a confirmation email.
 Depending on the job, we will invite you for two or more interviews via Microsoft Teams.
 If both sides are happy to proceed after interviews, we will make you an offer to join Boskalis.
 After successfully completing all the steps in the procedure, we warmly welcome you to our organization.

 We are more than happy to answer your questions about the position of graduate intern within the Boskalis Hydronamic Engineering Department.
 Please, get in touch with the responsible recruiter.

 Interested?
-Please apply by filling in your details and by uploading your cover letter and CV on our careers site, before the 13th of December.
+Please apply by filling in your details and by uploading your cover letter and CV on our careers site.